duncansmart/coffeescript-windows/README.md

 To use it, invoke coffee.cmd like so:

-    coffee input.coffee > output.js
+    coffee input.coffee output.js

-If you specify `-` as the input, the coffeescript will be read from STDIN. e.g.

-    coffee - > output.js < input.coffee

-or:
+If an output is not specified, it it written to STDOUT.
+In neither an input or ourput are specified then data is assumed to be on STDIN.
+For example:

-    type input.coffee | coffee - > output.js
+    type input.coffee | coffee > output.js

+Errors are written to STDERR.

 In the `test` directory there's a version of the standard CoffeeScript tests which can be kicked off using `test.cmd`.
 The test just attempts to compile the *.coffee files but doesn't execute them.